Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 What is Cybersecurity Risk Management?

-It’s like securing your house against burglars – you identify weak points (open windows or broken locks), assessing their risk, and take steps to strengthen security (install alarms or new locks).
+Think of it like securing your house against burglars – you identify weak points (open windows or broken locks), assessing their risk, and take steps to strengthen security (install alarms or new locks).

 Why Does Cybersecurity Risk Management Matter for Your Business?